Stephen Hauschka: Buffalo Bills

 On March 9, 2017, Hauschka signed a three-year contract with the Buffalo Bills.
 Competing against rookie Austin Rehkow for a roster spot, Hauschka won the competition on August 20.
 His kicking style, involving low line-drive kicks (which was one of the reasons the Seahawks, who preferred someone with a higher kick trajectory, did not re-sign him), was considered one of his strengths for Buffalo, as the greater power of a line-drive kick can counteract windy conditions.

 On September 10, 2017, in the season-opening 21–12 victory over the New York Jets, Hauschka made his debut as a Bill.
 He converted three extra points in the win.
 In Week 3, Hauschka went 4-for-4 on field goals, including a 55-yarder, and converted all extra-point attempts, earning him AFC Special Teams Player of the Week.
 The following week, he was a perfect 3-for-3 on field goals including a tie-breaking 56-yarder in a 23–17 win over the Falcons, earning him his second straight AFC Special Teams Player of the Week.

 Hauschka broke the NFL record for most consecutive field goals made from 50 yards or beyond after he made a 50-yard field goal against the Los Angeles Chargers on November 19, 2017.

 In Week 10 of the 2018 season, Hauschka made all seven of his kicks, five extra points and two field goals, including a season-long 54-yarder, in a 41–10 win over the New York Jets, earning him AFC Special Teams Player of the Week.
 During the rematch against the Jets in week 14, Hauschka was hit in the back by Jets defensive end Henry Anderson following a blocked field goal attempt, suffering an injured hip on the play.

 On August 28, 2019, Hauschka signed a two-year, $8 million contract extension with the Bills.
+He finished the 2019 season converting 30 of 32 extra point attempts and 22 of 28 field goal attempts.

 On August 27, 2020, Hauschka was released by the Bills after the team selected Tyler Bass in the 2020 draft.